Retropaint/skelform_dev_docs/src/constructing_armature.md

    // 4. and 5.
    if localAngle > constraintMax || localAngle < constraintMin {
-      // twice the opposite angle to push bone
+      // push the bone by twice it's opposing angle.
-      //
-      // if it were only pushed once, the joint would be straight
+      // if it were only pushed once, it would be straight with the base line.
-      // by pushing again, it will end up on the other side pushAngle := -jointAngle * 2
+      // by pushing again, it will end up on the other side. pushAngle := -jointAngle * 2

       line := bone.pos - prevBone.pos